Fabbrizio99/internship/climdex-test.md

 ```

 ## Rainfall duration or frequency indices
-### 19. SDII Simple pricipitation intensity index:
+### 19. SDII Simple precipitation intensity index:
-the sum of precipitation in wet days (days with preciptitation over 1mm) during the year
+The sum of precipitation in wet days (days with precipitation over 1mm) during the year
 divided by the number of wet days in the year.
 ```
 sdii <- climdex.sdii(ci)